-ADP Proxy Services' ("ADP") internet and telephone voting facilities for stockholders of record, beneficial holders and 401(k) plan participants will be available 24 hours a day, and will close at 11:59 p.m.
+Broadridge Financial Solutions, Inc. ("Broadridge") internet and telephone voting facilities for stockholders of record and beneficial holders will be available 24 hours a day, and will close at 11:59 p.m.
 Eastern Time on June 10, 2007.
-However, to allow sufficient time for voting by the trustee, voting instructions for 401(k) plan shares must be received by 11:59 p.m.
-Eastern Time on June 9, 2007.
+However, to allow sufficient time for voting by the trustee, voting instructions for 401(k) plan shares must be received according to the trustee's instructions.